About the Advanced Studies & Leadership Program

 As a program in partnership with the Massachusetts Maritime Academy, the objectives of the ASLP are:

-- To support and stimulate high achieving students by providing a 3-week summer program that offers hands-on academic pursuit and interactive leadership activities within a collegial environment.
+- To support and stimulate high achieving students by providing a 2-week summer program that offers hands-on academic pursuit and interactive leadership activities within a collegial environment.

-- To provide a total of 48 hours of project-oriented study in Science, Technology, Engineering and Math (STEM) related subject areas.
+- To provide approximately a minimum of 35 hours of project-oriented study in Science, Technology, Engineering and Math (STEM) related subject areas.

-- To provide a total of 24 hours of project-oriented study in a humanity related subject area.
+- To provide approximately a minimum of 16 hours of project-oriented study in a Humanities-related subject area.